 Brushing for longer, provided the child reaches every part of their mouth, should result in greater plaque removal.
 To add to this, increasing numbers of studies are showing that powered brushes are more effective at cleaning teeth than manual brushes.
 A study has shown that they can also make it easier to clean the hard-to-reach back teeth more thoroughly.

 On the downside, some experts warn that introducing an infant to an electric brush too early in life means they never develop the motor skills needed to brush manually.
+If you’re interested in the range of manual toothbrushes available for babies and children, check out our kids’ toothbrush guide.

 As a parent, you might be concerned about the abrasiveness of a powered brush on your child’s tooth enamel and gums.
 This is certainly not something to worry about, though.
 Because it requires less pressure to be exerted for a proper clean, powered brushing can actually be less harmful to soft tissue than manual brushing.
 If your child has a history of sensitive gums, a brush with soft silicone bristles like the FOREO ISSA range could be worth a try.